fidodogtraining/fidodogtraining.github.io/_classes/puppy-1.md

  - start: 2015-02-26 17:30:00 -0500
    end: 2015-04-02 18:30:00 -0500
 ---
-## There is no time like now to start training your puppy

-Puppies are cute, cuddly, sweet, and wonderful. _Until_ they use the living room as a toilet, the sofa as a chew toy, or your prized rose garden as a playground.
-Our puppy classes will help teach you what to do when these things happen.

-In class, you will learn how to teach your pup to sit, stay, and come when called.
-We will work on problem behaviors like:

-  * House breaking
-  * Chewing and mouthing
-  * Biting
-  * Jumping up

-Most important of all, your puppy will learn about other dogs, people, and new environments.

-They will play in carefully-controlled play sessions with the other pups.
-This will help your puppy learn about the acceptable rules of social interaction with other dogs.
-Puppy socialization is a very important phase in your pup's social development.
+So you just got a puppy — congrats!
+Our Puppy 1 class will give you and your new four-legged family member the skills needed to grow into a well-rounded, happy adult dog!
+We’ll teach you the basics of clicker training and help you tackle and understand common puppy problem behaviors like house breaking, chewing and mouthing, jumping up and more.
+Basic cues like, sit, down, stand and the beginnings of loose leash walking will be covered, along with some fun tricks and self-control exercises!
+Just as importantly, your puppy will learn about and experience other dogs, people and new environments — all important to your pup’s social development!
+Each class includes several short, carefully-controlled play sessions to help your puppy learn the acceptable rules of social interaction with other dogs.

 _Please, come join the fun!
 Your puppy will love you for it_